kshkk6943/ctr-mtl-helper/README.md

 csv text replace mtl helper

 How to use
-1. create folders
+1. create folders:
 - done
 - unprocessed
+- library
 2. add files to process in unprocessed folder
+3. make sure that there csv files exist in the library folder
-3. run the program
+4. run the program